DCM(FNVD) No.G-5/16.01.05/ 2011-12

 II By Forged Note Vigilance Cell of Bank

-Forged Note Vigilance Cell set up at the Head Office of the bank (other than Cooperative and Regional Rural Banks) shall submit a monthly Return reflecting data on banknotes processed (` 100 and above), counterfeit notes detected by the bank, on an all-India basis in a prescribed proforma (Annex V) before the end of the succeeding month, by e-mail to the Department of Currency Management, Reserve Bank of India, Central Office.
+Forged Note Vigilance Cell set up at the Head Office of the bank (other than Cooperative and Regional Rural Banks) shall submit a monthly Return reflecting data on banknotes processed (` 100 and above), counterfeit notes detected by the bank, on an all-India basis in a prescribed proforma (Annex V) before the end of the succeeding month, by e-mail to the Department of Currency Management, Reserve Bank of India, Central Office on the following address: - email@example.com.
 No hard copy need be sent.

 A "nil" report may be sent in case no counterfeit has been detected during the month.

 III By Co-operative Banks and Regional Rural Banks

 Data on Counterfeit Notes detected by branches of Co-operative Banks and Regional Rural Banks should be furnished on monthly basis to the respective Issue Office of Reserve Bank (Annex IV).

 Data on an all-India basis should be compiled at the Head Office of the bank on a monthly basis in Annex V and furnished to the Reserve Bank of India only when called for.